mjansson/rpmalloc/README.md

 The easiest way to use the library is simply adding rpmalloc.[h|c] to your project and compile them along with your sources.
 This contains only the rpmalloc specific entry points and does not provide internal hooks to process and/or thread creation at the moment.
 You are required to call these functions from your own code in order to initialize and finalize the allocator in your process and threads:

 __rpmalloc_initialize__ : Call at process start to initialize the allocator

+__rpmalloc_initialize_config__ : Optional entry point to call at process start to initialize the allocator with a custom memory mapping backend

 __rpmalloc_finalize__: Call at process exit to finalize the allocator